No products in the basket.

 Segment 41: All went well until we reached line 3 on page 92: “Turn right and continue past a waymark to a cistern“.
 After passing the waymark and before reaching the cistern, a very large tree had fallen across the path, blocking the path completely.
 A rough route had been hacked out through heavy vegetation to the right of the path, climbing up steeply through the overgrown terracing, and then making its way back to the path, 50m/yds or so beyond the cistern.
 When reaching the level path again, be sure to retrace the path back to the cistern, otherwise you will miss ” … a short steep rocky descent alongside a small stream. ” mentioned at line 6 on page 92.
 The cistern itself is completely hidden by vegetation until you are close enough to touch it, although you can hear the water dripping in/out of it.
 (User, 10/13)

 50 Pantano — Massa Lubrense: In May 2014 a massive landslide obliterated the road only 100yds/m from the Pantano end of this segment, making the segment completely impassable.
-At the time of writing (May 2015) reportedly work has started on repairs which are supposed to take a month.
-In the meantime, a way around in the olive grove above the landslip became established:
+A way around in the olive grove above the landslip has become established:

 Segment 56: In the middle section of the segment a stretch of the “paved path” (Segment 56a line 16; Segment 56b also line 16) had slumped down the hillside making the going awkward for maybe 20 m/yds.
 Now a further landslip has made the section completely impassable so a detour is required.
 Barriers have been put in place at both ends of the stretch.
 To avoid the section take the following action, or note completely new versions of Segment 56 (see below at end of this update) which will replace the current ones in the next edition: